Safeguarding Policy

 • Raise awareness of safeguarding issues.

-• Protect people from harm, in particular young people under the age of 18 and adults at risk, by building understanding of potential risks to their welfare and how to seek help.
+• Protect children, young people and adults from harm by building understanding of potential risks to their welfare and how to seek help.

 • Deal with any concerns in a timely and appropriate manner.